 - Ladder Damascus: These patterns require the use of steel rods that are pressed into the heated bars of steel, oftentimes utilizing stop blocks to secure the proper depth.
 The grooves are then ground down and evened out, and the blade shape is finalized, highlighting the ladder design in the metal.

 - Raindrop Damascus: Similar in creation to the ladder patterns, raindrop patterns of Damascus steel are created using dimples that are pressed into the steel and then ground down to look like raindrops.

 Is Damascus Steel Good for Kitchen Knives?

-Damascus steel kitchen knives are superior thanks to the manufacturing process that makes one piece of steel out of hundreds of tiny layers.
-Not only does this result in superior strength and durability, but in a knife that is so beautiful, it truly is a piece of art.
+Damascus steel kitchen knives are superior thanks to the manufacturing process that makes one piece of steel out of several tiny layers.
+Not only does this result in superior strength and durability, but also gives you a knife that is so beautiful, it truly is a piece of art.

 Knife Knowledge 101: 6 Types of Knives Every Kitchen Needs

 If you’re looking for a reliable set of kitchen knives that will retain their sharpness and offer a one-of-a-kind visual appeal, you simply can’t go wrong with Damascus steel kitchen knives from F.N.
 Sharp!

 From the powerhouse chef's knife to the handy little paring knife and even steak knives, all F.N.
 Sharp knives are crafted from 67 layers of premium VG10 Japanese steel to reveal a stunning feather Damascus pattern and an exceptionally sharp edge.